wc1207/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am an assistant professor of education in the Human Development and Quantitative Methods Division in the Graduate School of Education at the University of Pennsylvania.
-My research focuses on the development and application of statistical methods for generalizing study findings in education.
+I am an assistant professor of education in the Human Development and Quantitative Methods Division in the [Graduate School of Education](www.gse.upenn.edu) at the [University of Pennsylvania](www.upenn.edu).
+My research focuses on the development and application of statistical methods for generalizing study findings in education studies.